PauloFreiria/cypress-first-steps/README.md

-# My first project with Cypress, exploring the basic fundamentals for coding and automation.
+# A Cypress project that explores the basic fundamentals for coding and automation.